braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/retention_reports.md

 #### How to read range retention reports

 Range Reports are some of the most intuitive reports to read.
 They clearly state, of all the users in a cohort, what percentage of those users performed the retention event within a given date range.
-For example, in the image shown below, referencing the All Users Cohort, on date range "Day 0 (0-24hrs)", 35.71% of the cohort performed the retention report.
+For example, in the following image, referencing the All Users Cohort, on date range "Day 0 (0-24hrs)", 35.71% of the cohort performed the retention report.
 If a user performs multiple retention events within multiple date ranges, they will be counted as retained for each range.

 ![Retention Report][5]